adamw00000/ProjectGame/README.md

 ----------
 ###About###

-Project purpose is to simulatate gameplay between two teams, Red and Blue.
-Each team's objective is to be the first one to dicsover all goals hidden on the rectangular bord by placing a piece on them.
+Project purpose is to simulate gameplay between two teams, Red and Blue.
+Each team's objective is to be the first one to discover all goals hidden on the rectangular bord by placing a piece on them.

 Project is divided into two types of modules: